karenlo08/Predict-survival-within-first-24-hours/README.md

 ### What is apache II and apache III?
-Several scoring systems have been developed to grade the severity of illness in critically ill patients.
+The APACHE scoring systems have been developed to grade the severity of illness in critically ill patients.
 These systems are moderately accurate in predicting individual survival.

 ## Workflow
 <img src="/img/Screen Shot 2020-02-07 at 1.51.07 PM.png"/>